defaultroute0/VCF-Operations-For-Networks/README.md

 When doing multiple applications and forming Move Groups, create a parent container application called ‘Move_Group_1’ and make the specific applications a part of it.
 Then use the group name in the below searches

 - Show incoming application traffic
-Get outgoing traffic by substituting destination with source.
 ```
 series(sum(byte rate),300) of flow where destination application = ‘‘Move_Group_1'
 max(series(sum(byte rate),300)) of flow where destination application = ‘Move_Group_1’
+Get outgoing traffic by substituting destination with source.
 ```

 - Show internet traffic
-Get outgoing traffic also by substituting destination with source.
 ```
 series(sum(byte rate),300) of flow where source application = ‘Move Group 1' and flow type = 'Destination is Internet’
 max(series(sum(byte rate),300)) of flow where destination application = ‘Move_Group_1’
+Get outgoing traffic by substituting destination with source.
 ```

 - Show packets p/s to internet
-Get outgoing traffic also by substituting destination with source.
 ```
 series(sum(flow.totalPackets.delta.summation.number),300) of Flow where source Application like 'Move_Group_1' and Flow Type = 'Destination is Internet'
 max(series(sum(flow.totalPackets.delta.summation.number),300)) of Flow where source Application like 'Move_Group_1' and Flow Type = 'Destination is Internet'
+Get outgoing traffic also by substituting destination with source.
 ```

 - Show traffic to remaining on-prem apps